EwenG/replique.el/README.md

 `M-x replique/browser`

-Use `C-c-C-e` to evaluate a Clojurescript form, `C-c C-l` to load a Clojurescript file in the REPL and `C-c M-n` to change the REPL namespace.
+Use `C-c C-e` to evaluate a Clojurescript form, `C-c C-l` to load a Clojurescript file in the REPL and `C-c M-n` to change the REPL namespace.

 ## License